zain-ali-syed/music_previewer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A music catalogue which allows you to search for artists, albums, tracks and listen to track samples.
+This app was created with React and behind the scenes powered by the Deezer Music API

+A demo for this app can be viewed at http://musicpreviewer-zainsyed.surge.sh/

 ## Available Scripts